hlandau/passlib/README.md

 Currently, it supports:

+  - Argon2i
+  - scrypt-sha256
+  - sha512-crypt
   - sha256-crypt
-  - sha512-crypt
-  - scrypt-sha256
   - bcrypt
   - passlib's bcrypt-sha256 variant
+  - pbkdf2-sha512 (in passlib format)
+  - pbkdf2-sha256 (in passlib format)
   - pbkdf2-sha1 (in passlib format)
-  - pbkdf2-sha256 (in passlib format)
-  - pbkdf2-sha512 (in passlib format)

 By default, it will hash using scrypt-sha256 and verify existing hashes using any of these schemes.